-The brand new CDX 2020 Winter/Spring catalog is available now!
+The CDX 2021 product catalog is now available for download!

 In the classroom, students are usually judged on their individual ability to successfully learn new material.
 They rely on their own know-how and self-discipline for everything from studying to passing tests.

 But with such an intense focus on individual performance, how can students develop the skills needed to work as part of a team?

 As an instructor, your goal is to make sure your students are fully prepared for future employment.
 When it comes to working with today’s vehicles, that includes helping students learn plenty of important, technical skills.

 But how well are your students prepared to interact with customers, co-workers, and supervisors?

 What do your students need to succeed as skilled technicians?

 You might be quick to list a series of technical skills, but what about employability skills?

 Employability skills, also known as “job-keeping skills” are overlooked in many programs.
 However, they can often mean the difference between a student who successfully transitions into new position and one who can’t seem to land or keep a job in the industry.